Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

 ## Estimated Duration: 60 minutes

 Real-time dashboards in Microsoft Fabric enable you to visualize and explore streaming data using the Kusto Query Language (KQL).

-In this exercise, you'll explore how to create and use a real-time dashboard based on a real-time data source.
+In this hands-on lab, you will build an end-to-end real-time data streaming solution.
+You will start by creating an eventhouse and an eventstream to manage and process incoming data.
+You will then add a data source and configure a destination to route the processed data appropriately.
+After setting up the streaming infrastructure, you will create a real-time dashboard to visualize the data, including building a base query, adding parameters for dynamic insights, and customizing the dashboard with additional pages.
+Finally, you will configure auto-refresh settings to keep the data current and learn how to save and share the dashboard for collaboration.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create an eventhouse
+- Task 2: Create an eventstream
+- Task 3: Add a source
+- Task 4: Add a destination
+- Task 5: Create a real-time dashboard
+- Task 6: Create a base query
+- Task 7: Add a parameter
+- Task 8: Add a page
+- Task 9: Configure auto refresh
+- Task 10: Save and share the dashboard

-## Create an eventhouse
+## Task 1: Create an eventhouse

-Now that you have a workspace, you can start creating the Fabric items you'll need for your real-time intelligence solution. we'll start by creating an eventhouse.
+In this task, you will create an eventhouse, which serves as the foundation for organizing and storing your streaming data.

 1. In the workspace, select **+ New item (1)**.
 In the *New item* pane, select **Eventhouse (2)**.